LdesignMedia/moodle-mod_openwebinar/README.md

 Description
 ---------------
-MoodleFreak Webcast provides the functionality to give a live stream and chat in moodle.
+MoodleFreak Openwebinar provides the functionality to give a live stream and chat in moodle.
 You can schedule a meeting and give your live openwebinar.
 There is one public chat room.
 Most preference of the features can be globally set in settings.
 Settings can be overridden on instance level to be extra customisable.

 Everything we are using is open source no need for Flash media server, Adobe Connect, Gotomeeting or other paid services.
 You can setup this in your own environment see the how to on moodlefreak here.